Lochy2000/weather-boi/README.md

 - **iOS Safari** - Tap Share → "Add to Home Screen" (manual installation)

 ### Install Prompts
-The app includes two ways to install:
-1. **Toast Notification** - Appears after 10 seconds in the bottom-right corner
-2. **Bottom Banner** - Fixed banner at the bottom of the page (can be dismissed)

-Both prompts only appear when the app is installable and not already installed.
+The app includes a subtle footer with an install option that only appears when the app is installable and not already installed.

 ### Offline Support
 The service worker caches the app shell and key resources, so basic functionality works even without internet.
 Weather data requires a connection, but the UI remains accessible.